 An insurance commissioner operates similarly to how a principal in a school does.
 By standardizing and overseeing the teachers (or in this case insurance companies), he or she makes sure that every student (or consumer) receives the same treatment.

-Broadly, the NAIC’s role is the same as an individual insurance commissioner’s but at the national level.
+Broadly, the NAIC’s role is the same as an individual insurance commissioner’s, but at the national level.
 Because it includes all insurance commissioners of every state in one organized entity, it is able to better oversee the entire insurance industry.
-This ensures that all consumers are given the same fair treatment and that insurance companies do what they say they are going to do should a covered event occur for a consumer.
+This ensures that all consumers are given the same fair treatment and that insurance companies fulfill their contractual obligations should a covered event occur for a consumer.

 Why does the NAIC matter?

 The NAIC’s role is to protect consumers—and, likewise, to help each state’s insurance commissioner protect consumers.
 It keeps a detailed report of every legitimate complaint lobbied against an insurance company so consumers can better decide if they want to give a company their business.
 Furthermore, if consumers have a complaint themselves, they can also formally submit one online.

 On the NAIC website, consumers can read detailed, easy-to-understand information about every type of insurance, the NAIC guidelines for laws it thinks each state should adopt and submit complaints about their insurance company.
 Consumers can receive answers to their questions about things like liability limits, coverage types and discounts.